Skip to content

 ./gradlew test

-Or run specific test classes:
+Or run a specific test class:

 ./gradlew test --tests "com.myapp.e2e.OrderE2ETest"